Updated: Feb 18

 The purpose of the document therefore is to show some of the gaps inherent in JW reasoning in the proof texts they provide from normal translations, and the utter dishonesty in translating the meaning of the text away where they could not scramble their way around it.

-How to Talk to a JW?
+How to talk to a Jehovah's Witness?

 Ask them what the Good News is that they proclaim.
 The answer as given in their new brochure titled “Good News From God” provided by the Watchtower is: